mjmeli/pyduke-energy/README.md

 Some limitations I've identified:

-- Real-time power usage is not easily available.
-It is retrieved in the app via an MQTT websockets connection.
-I've been unable to figure out how to connect myself.
-- Non-real-time Energy usage data is down to the minute, but doesn't appear to be reported every minute and I see delays up to 15 minutes.
+- Non-real-time Energy usage data is down to the minute, but is only updated once every 15 minutes.
+Meaning, the last 15 minutes of minute-by-minute data will all arrive at once after 15 minutes.
 My best guess is that the gateway only sends data to Duke Energy every 15 minutes.
 This is a limitation in the app as well.

 ## Usage